drlisette/inf224try/README.md

-# inf224try -- a simple multimedia manager
+#  a simple multimedia manager -- INF224 project
-This is the project for Telecom course inf224: introduction to object-oriented programming and paradigm design in C++.
+This is the project for Telecom course INF224: introduction to object-oriented programming and paradigm design in C++ (and Java).